Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 password_is_valid(password)
 ```

 `password_is_valid` will check if the password meets a few different conditions.
-If one of the below conditions is not met then the relevant error/exception should be thrown/raised.
+If one of the below conditions is not met, then the relevant error/exception should be thrown/raised.
 Your error/exception message should match one of the following conditions exactly (word-for-word).

 1. password should exist
 2. password should be longer than 8 characters
 3. password should have at least one lowercase letter
 4. password should have at least one uppercase letter
-5. password should have at least have one digit
+5. password should have at least one digit
 6. password should have at least one special character
 7. password should have at least one whitespace character

 In the case of (6) above, a special character is a character that is on the keyboard but is not a number or letter.
-Eg `{ % & * " '` etc
+Eg: `{ % & * " '` etc.

 Next, implement a function called "password strength":

 ```
-// Javascript:
+// JavaScript:
 passwordStrength(password)
 ```